-Eligible students in this bachelor's degree program who want to continue on to pursue a master's degree may be interested in the accelerated master's degree option.
+Eligible students in this bachelor's degree program who want to continue on to pursue a master's degree within the School of Legal Studies may be interested in the accelerated master's degree option.
 Students complete graduate-level courses within this undergraduate plan of study.
 Once accepted to the master’s degree program, students transfer in the graduate courses and matriculate into a shortened degree plan.
 This accelerated option allows students to complete both their bachelor's degree and master's degree in less time and at a lower cost than completing both programs separately.
 Accelerated options are offered for the following programs.
 Qualification for accelerated options is subject to eligibility requirements.

 This degree program is designed to help prepare you to pursue opportunities in law firms, corporate law departments, and government agencies.‡ Graduates may pursue career opportunities in a legal environment such as a private law firm, corporate law department, or local, state, or federal agency.
 And graduates with prior work experience could also find this degree to be a benefit in seeking advancement opportunities in their current position.

 In addition to private law firms, the number and types of companies that demand the services of paralegals is projected to rise.
 These include corporate legal departments, insurance companies, real estate and title insurance firms, and banks.
 Businesses of all sizes, and corporations in particular, are expected to increase their in-house legal departments to cut costs.§Use these phrases to conduct research on potential career paths:

 If you already have an associate's degree from another accredited institution, our advanced start program may help you earn a Bachelor of Science in Paralegal Studies in as little as two years.#